Jiří Janeček: Withdrawal from ODS and founding of the Civic Conservative Party

-Before leaving the ODS, he had founded the right faction in February 2013, a faction in the ODS, even though he was criticized by ODS members.
-He also resigns as president of ODS Prague 11.
+Before leaving the ODS, he had founded the right-wing faction in the party in February 2013, prompting criticism from ODS members.
+He also resigned as president of ODS Prague 11.
 In the same year, he leaves the ODS, stating that he had lost his right-wing ideals, taking left-wing values.
 In late 2013, he founded the Civic Conservative Party (OKS), based on the right faction, he became president of the party in February 2014.

 In the OKS party, he ran in the 2014 Prague City Council elections, Prague Mayor and Prague City Council 11, in both of which he was not elected.

 In October of the same year, the police charged him and 39 other former deputies were charged with abuse of power and selling municipal property between 2010 and 2011, in which he claims he feels he is innocent.

-In December 2015, he ceases to be president of OKS, in which in March 2016, Barbora Štěpánková becomes president of the party.
+In December 2015, he ceased to be president of OKS, in which in March 2016, Barbora Štěpánková becomes president of the party.

-Covid-19 pandemic
+COVID-19 pandemic

-In the covid-19 pandemic, he has shown himself to be against containment measures, in which he stated that “The government failed with its restrictions and started a much more lethal pandemic of poverty, unemployment, companies collapsing”.
+During the COVID-19 pandemic, he showed himself to be against containment measures, in which he stated that "the government failed with its restrictions and started a much more lethal pandemic of poverty, unemployment, companies collapsing."
 In 2020, he founded Chcípl PES, a movement against the restrictions of the pandemic, especially against the restrictions on the operation of restaurants.
 In 2021, he organized a protest against the measures, in which protesters built a chain of beer glasses and also held Czech flags, some protesters were anti-vaccine.
 He stated about the protests that "The chaotic measures taken by this government do not work and will never work".

+Foreign policy

+Janeček supports the Russian invasion of Ukraine.
+In a since-deleted Facebook post from the Chcípl PES page, he criticised Czech Prime Minister Petr Fiala, calling him a "useful idiot" of the United States for helping Ukraine.
+He wrote that "Putin is not crazy, but if there is genocide in the breakaway republics (Donetsk and Luhansk People's Republics), he will have no choice but to intervene.
+Sending bullets at construction sites is an act of war that knows no analogues."

+Personal life

+In 2010, he participated in the Dakar Rally, finishing 41st overall in a Toyota Land Cruiser KDJ120.